Transport-enabled entangling gate for trapped ions

 In these experiments, two $^{40}$Ca$^+$ ions are confined 58~$\mu$m above a surface-electrode linear Paul trap \cite{shappert_spatially_2013}.
 A radio-frequency potential with 176~V amplitude at 56.4~MHz applied to long electrodes on both sides of the trap axis provides radial confinement.
-Arbitrary waveform generators (AWGs) deliver potentials with a maximum amplitude of $\pm 12$~V and a 5~ns sampling rate to 42 segmented electrodes to control the strength and location of the axial potential minimum~\cite{tinkey_quantum_2021}.
-The center-of-mass (COM) and breathing-motion (BM) axial mode frequencies are $\omega_\mathrm{COM}/(2\pi) = 1.41$~MHz and $\omega_\mathrm{BM}/(2\pi) =2.45$~MHz \cite{wineland_experimental_1998}.
-We use the ground $|S_{1/2}, m_j = -1/2\rangle$ ($|S\rangle$) and metastable $|D_{5/2}, m_j = -1/2\rangle$ ($|D\rangle$) electronic states of the ions as our qubit, and we coherently manipulate the populations in these states with a narrow-linewidth 729~nm laser beam oriented at $45^\circ$ to the trap axis and with a waist of 15~$\mu$m.
+Arbitrary waveform generators (AWGs) deliver potentials with a maximum amplitude of $\pm 12$~V and a 5~ns sampling rate to 42 electrodes to control the strength and location of the axial potential minimum~\cite{tinkey_quantum_2021}.
+The center-of-mass (c.m.) and breathing-motion (BM) axial mode frequencies are $\omega_\mathrm{c.m.}/(2\pi) = 1.41$~MHz and $\omega_\mathrm{BM}/(2\pi) =2.45$~MHz \cite{wineland_experimental_1998}.
+We use the ground $|S_{1/2}, m_j = -1/2\rangle$ ($|S\rangle$) and metastable $|D_{5/2}, m_j = -1/2\rangle$ ($|D\rangle$) electronic states of the ions as our qubit, with $m_j$ denoting the angular momentum projection of each state; we coherently manipulate the populations in these states with a narrow-linewidth 729~nm laser beam oriented at $45^\circ$ to the trap axis and with a waist of 15~$\mu$m.
 We distinguish populations in the two-ion bright state $P_2$ ($|SS\rangle$), the one-ion bright subspace $P_1$ (superpositions of $|SD\rangle$ and $|DS\rangle$), and the dark state $P_0$ ($|DD\rangle$) using fluorescence detected by a single photomultiplier tube while illuminating the ions with 397~nm and 866~nm light \cite{roos_quantum_1999}.
-The trap is housed in a room temperature vacuum chamber with windows for optical access, and the chamber and optics are surrounded by a mu-metal enclosure.
+The trap is housed in a room temperature ultrahigh vacuum chamber with windows for optical access, and the chamber and beam-delivery optics are surrounded by a mu-metal enclosure.